Skip to Content

 If you’ve gotten pregnant despite a negative ovulation test result, this may cause you to panic especially if pregnancy is not desirable.

-First of all, a negative ovulation test is not a contraceptive method, and if you are trying to avoid getting pregnant, ovulation kit is completely unreliable.
+First of all, a negative ovulation test is not a contraceptive method, and if you are trying to avoid getting pregnant, ovulation kit on its own is not recommended and is much less reliable than proper birth control.

 Negative test but cervical mucus, I’m I ovulating?